-We are pleased to introduce Suraj Pradhan, the World Food Travel Association (WFTA)’s newest certified ambassador.
-Suraj represents the interests of the WFTA in Nepal, the land of Mount Everest.
+We are pleased to introduce Suraj Pradhan, one of the World Food Travel Association (WFTA)’s newly certified ambassadors.
+Suraj represents the interests of the WFTA in Nepal.

-Suraj’s interest in the hospitality sector began with his apprenticeship as a chef in 2010 when her arrived in Sydney, Australia.
-Suraj’s passion was encouraged when he was awarded with Tourism Minister’s Student Achiever Award 2010 in Australia.
+Suraj’s interest in the hospitality sector began in 2010 with his apprenticeship as a chef in Australia.
+Suraj’s passion deepened when he was awarded the Tourism Minister’s Student Achiever Award 2010.
 This award gave him the impetus to dream of his nation’s cuisine and food heritage.
-Following his passion about “root cuisine”, Nepalese food, he initiate ‘Let’s talk about Nepalese Food’ 2013 campaign in Sydney and Nepal.
-He then begin to write about Nepalese food in local newspapers and magazines of Nepal and Sydney and got chance to be monthly Nepalese food speaker in SBS Radio and contribute Nepalese recipes to SBS Food (Australia’s no.1 food network).
+Following his passion for “root cuisine,” Nepalese food, he initiated the ‘Let’s talk about Nepalese Food’ 2013 campaign in Sydney and Nepal.
+He then began to write about Nepalese food in local newspapers and got a chance to be a monthly Nepalese food speaker in SBS Radio and contribute Nepalese recipes to SBS Food (Australia’s no.1 food network).
 His recipes have been featured in many cookbooks, recently by the famed US food writer Raghavan Iyer.

-Then Suraj had the idea to use his experience and skills to promote further Nepalese food, which eventually led to the notion to develop and promote food tourism to Nepal.
-The country’s food heritage and food stories are unheard, undiscovered and untold, a perfect recipe for food tourism.
+Then, Suraj Pradhan had the idea to use his experience and skills to further promote Nepalese food, which eventually led to his promotion of food tourism in Nepal.
+The country’s food heritage and food stories are unheard, undiscovered, and untold, a perfect recipe for food tourism.

-At the end of 2016, he was part of the One Star House Party team that “conquered” Mount Everest Base Camp with a Pop Up Restaurant led by British Chef James Sharman (ex-Noma) and Tom Aikens.
-Then in 2017, he finally fulfilled his dream to organize first Nepalese Food Festival in Sydney as Tasting Nepal 2017 and also the first Nepalese Pop Up Dinner in Brisbane.
-As the director of his company Two Tables, he has planned and organized several gastronomical events and starting food tourism and hospitality consulting company partnering with various stakeholders in Nepal and Australia respectively.
+At the end of 2016, he was part of the One Star House Party team that “conquered” Mount Everest Base Camp with a Pop-Up Restaurant led by British Chef James Sharman (ex-Noma) and Tom Aikens.
+Then, in 2017, he finally fulfilled his dream to organize the first Nepalese Food Festival in Sydney as Tasting Nepal 2017 and the first Nepalese Pop-Up Dinner in Brisbane.
+As the director of his company Two Tables, he has planned and organized several gastronomical events and started a food tourism and hospitality consulting company.

 We sat down with Suraj to get to know him better.